tekartik/sembast.dart/sembast_web/README.md

 * Use int or key string only
 * Transactions are cross-tab safe (since 0.1.0+4)
 * Codec are not supported.
 Web is not safe anyway.
 Encrypt fields as needed.
-* Transactions must be indempotent (i.e. they must produce the same result if run twice) as they might run again in case of
+* Transactions must be indempotent (i.e. they must produce the same result if run twice) as they might run again in case of concurrent access.

 ## How it works